PrefectHQ/prefect/docs/tutorial/tasks.md

 Flows and tasks share some common features:
-* Both are defined easily using their respective decorator, which accepts settings for that flow / task.
+* Both are defined easily using their respective decorator, which accepts settings for that flow / task (e.g. `log_prints=True`).
 * Both have metadata attributes such as name, description, and tags.
 * Both provide functionality for retries, timeouts, and other hooks to handle failure and completion events.